calcode/calcode.github.io/_posts/2022-02-17-landtech-product-roadmaps.md

 **What about public product roadmaps?**

-We’re keeping this one internal only, as the full breadth of information isn’t appropriate for making available externally.
+We’re keeping our product roadmap internal only, as all this information isn't useful for our customers.

-However, we have now created an alternative for our customer community to consume.
-It’s going to be used to gather more direct feedback around our ideas.
+However, we have a draft of an alternative product roadmap for our community to consume.
+It’s going to be used to gather feedback around things which we need more information about, helping to ensure we deliver the right thing for customers.
+So, for that reason the format differs.

 - Organised using now available / in progress / considering (split into thinking about doing, and need more feedback on)
 - Reduced information on each card, with now available / in progress including a sketch of the idea